satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T01_RHadoop_visitors_prediction.md

 ### Summary

-This tutorial describes how to use RHadoop on Hortonworks Daata Platform, how to facilitate using R on Hadoop to create powerful analytics platform.
+This tutorial describes how to use RHadoop on Hortonworks Data Platform and how to facilitate using R on Hadoop to create a powerful analytics platform.

 ### Clickstream Data

 Clickstream data is an information trail a user leaves behind while visiting a website.
 It is typically captured in semi-structured website log files.

 Clickstream data has been described in already exisiting tutorial [10 - Visualizing Website Clickstream Data](../Sandbox/T10_Visualizing_Website_Clickstream_Data.md).
 In this tutorial the same dataset will be used.
 So, it must be uploaded into `omniturelogs` table.